Mvanhuffel/Batch_Processing_with_HDFS_and_PySpark/README.md

 ## Project Evolution: Methodology

 ### **1. Shopify API Setup** (Completed on 2024-01-31)
-- #### <ins>Development storefront and custom app creation</ins>: Created a Shopify development storefront to simulate live e-commerce environment.
+- **Development storefront and custom app creation**: Created a Shopify development storefront to simulate live e-commerce environment.
 Developed a custom application to enable authorized access to the storefront's data, with appropriate permission settings in place.
 - <ins>API access token generation</ins>: Generated an admin API access token to serve as an authentication mechanism for API requests for data retrieval.

 ### **2. Initial Python Script Design** (Completed on 2024-01-31)